-28. 48, 1st clm 0.
-In sub-Saharan Africa and in developing countries, what is the major reason for the scarcity of TB testing in people with HIV and in the general population at large?

-- 29. 48, 1^{st} clm, 1.
+- 26. 48, 1st clm 0.
+In sub-Saharan Africa and in developing countries, what is the major reason for the scarcity of TB testing in people with HIV and in the general population at large? - 27.
+48, 1^{st} clm, 1.
 Diagram, as I do below, the specific training procedure used to train the rats to detect TB when it was and was not present.
-Basically, what I want you to realize that in both of these articles, the authors used SD/S Δ training to train the rats. - SD (TB odor sample): R (pause for at least 5 s above hole with the sample) \rightarrow SR S Δ (other odor samples): R (pause for at least 5 s above hole with the sample) \rightarrow EXT - 30.
-51, 1st clm, 2 and Table 1.
-Based on the material in the article and the material below, state how the rats' ability to detect those with TB (sensitivity) and to detect those without TB (specificity) compares to microscopy. - Both rats and microscopy detect those who do not have TB very accurately; however, the rats detected those with TB much more accurately than what is typical with microscopy! - 31.
+Basically, what I want you to realize that in both of these articles, the authors used SD/S Δ training to train the rats. - SD (TB odor sample): R (pause for at least 5 s above hole with the sample) \rightarrow SR S Δ (other odor samples): R (pause for at least 5 s above hole with the sample) \rightarrow EXT - 28.
+Based on the material below, state how the rats' ability to detect those with TB (sensitivity) and to detect those without TB (specificity) compares to microscopy (this is based on the material in 51, 1st clm, 2). - Both rats and microscopy detect those who do not have TB very accurately; however, the rats detect those with TB much more accurately than what is typical with microscopy! - 29.
 51, 2nd clm, 2 52, 1st clm, 0.
 In the study conducted by Poling et al. (2010), rats' evaluations increased the case detection rate over microscopy by what percentage?
 Note carefully, I am asking about the increase in the Poling et al. (2010) article stated on page 52, NOT the percentage increase in the initial results reported by Weetjens, Mgode, Davis, et al. (2009), that is stated in 51, 2nd colm, 1st paragraph.